jessegall/php-proxy/README.md

     do {
         if ($original->getCode() !== 429) {
-            return; // Return if the exception is not a too many request exception }
+            return; // Return if the exception is not a 'too many request' exception }

         if ($attempts >= 10) {